marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-working-with-transactions-ef6-onwards.md

 Starting with EF6 the framework now provides:

-1. **Database.BeginTransaction()** : An easier method for a user to start and complete transactions themselves within an existing DbContext – allowing several operations to be combined within the same transaction and hence either all committed or all rolled back as one.
+1. **Database.BeginTransaction()** : An easier method for a user to start and complete transactions themselves within an existing DbContext ? allowing several operations to be combined within the same transaction and hence either all committed or all rolled back as one.
 It also allows the user to more easily specify the isolation level for the transaction.
 2. **Database.UseTransaction()** : which allows the DbContext to use a transaction which was started outside of the Entity Framework.

 ### Combining several operations into one transaction within the same context

-**Database.BeginTransaction()** has two overrides – one which takes an explicit [IsolationLevel](https://msdn.microsoft.com/library/system.data.isolationlevel.aspx) and one which takes no arguments and uses the default IsolationLevel from the underlying database provider.
+**Database.BeginTransaction()** has two overrides ? one which takes an explicit [IsolationLevel](https://msdn.microsoft.com/library/system.data.isolationlevel.aspx) and one which takes no arguments and uses the default IsolationLevel from the underlying database provider.
 Both overrides return a **DbContextTransaction** object which provides **Commit()** and **Rollback()** methods which perform commit and rollback on the underlying store transaction.

 The **DbContextTransaction** is meant to be disposed once it has been committed or rolled back.
-One easy way to accomplish this is the **using(…) {…}** syntax which will automatically call **Dispose()** when the using block completes:
+One easy way to accomplish this is the **using(?) {?}** syntax which will automatically call **Dispose()** when the using block completes:

 ```
 using System;